Protect Children’s ReDirection Program Selected for Landmark Evaluation

 Preventing online sexual violence against children by researching and rehabilitating offenders.

-In the ReDirection project we conduct innovative research to learn about Anonymous offenders who search for child sexual abuse material (CSAM) on the dark web.
+In the ReDirection project we conduct innovative research to learn about anonymous offenders who search for child sexual abuse material (CSAM) on the dark web.
 We develop perpetration-prevention measures to prevent sexual violence against children.

 Traditional research on child sexual abuse material (CSAM) users contains an inherent bias as it is often based on research on known or convicted offenders.
 However, it is widely known that CSAM offences are hidden crimes, and the majority of offenders are never reported or convicted.
 Our research aims to circumvent this bias by directly researching the offenders who may never be convicted.